 The Risks and Controls Department monitors, evaluates and conducts forensic investigations on operational risk issues and the internal control framework.
-It then reports on these to both the Audit Committee and the Executive Committee.
+It then reports on these to the Executive Management Committee.
 The Risks and Controls department is independent from the Internal Audit function.